Path Configurations (Change-Based Triggers)

 | Path Configuration #2 — Execution Type | `plan_and_apply` |

-A change in either repository now triggers `prod-networking`.
-The runner still operates from `terraform/prod/networking` in `org/prod`; the cross-repository entry only acts as a trigger.
+A push to either repository now triggers `prod-networking`.
+The runner still clones `org/prod` at `prod-networking`'s default branch — the cross-repository entry only acts as a trigger, never as a source for the clone.

 ### Example 3: Plan-Only Watch on a Variables File